 If you've ever been curious about people's average number of sexual partners, you now have your answer.
-According to a new survey from Superdrug, people's average "number" actually varied from country to country.
-The survey, which took a look at 2,000 adults in the U.S. and Europe, found that people in the U.S. had an average of around 7.2 sexual partners in their lifetimes, while people in the UK had an average of 7 partners, and those in the Netherlands had averaged 6.9 partners in their lives.
+According to a new survey from Superdrug, people's average "sex number" actually varied from country to country.
+The survey, which took a look at 2,000 adults in the U.S. and Europe, found that people in the U.S. had an average of around 7.2 sexual partners in their lifetimes, while people in the UK had an average of seven partners, and those in the Netherlands had averaged 6.9 partners in their lives.

 The U.S.'s sexual number report has also been broken down by state — on one end, Louisiana residents had the highest average number of partners at 15.7, while Utah residents were at the other end with an average of 2.6 partners in their lifetimes.